Gibson J40 Dreadnought Data from a blueprint for a Beard Resonator Guitar.

 The original point series data for the guitars described here come either from an instrument itself, a blueprint, or a body mold.
 The outline of the guitar is traced onto a sheet of graph paper using the half-pencil technique to obtain a precise curve.
 The center line of the guitar lies along the x-axis with the origin of the coordinate system at the neck; the y-values, then, describe the body half-width.

 Data for the Gibson J40 Dreadnought, for example, was taken for the most part at 0.05" increments along the x-axis; closer together near the ends where the curve is quite steep.
 Two hundred thirty three pairs of (x,y) data points were recorded for this instrument; such a large number of points is needed for a smooth curve fit.
-About the same number was obtained for all of the curves described here.

 The curves for several instruments, including the bass side of a Les Paul, are on the following pages with the parameters given in tables.
 To plot the curves for these instruments, just enter the equation into a suitable graphing program and copy and paste the parameters (and the body length) into the program.
 Since the curve is quite sensitive to slight changes in the parameters, the parameters are written to seven significant figures.
 Rounding to five or fewer figures will distort the curve.
 When printing the graph be sure that the scales along the x- and y- axes are identical.